 Paper Cheques Still Have a Role in the Digital Age--But Not So Much within FX Transactions

 The cliché “The cheque is in the mail” has never inspired confidence.
-In local B2B transactions cheques are the equivalent to adding an additional shell to snail mail.
+In local B2B transactions, cheques are the equivalent of adding shell to snail mail.
 But paper cheques still have a role in the digital age.

 Cheque usage, however, is declining worldwide.

 A report from Capgemini and BNP Paribas provided some not-surprising statistics on the declining role of cheques worldwide.
 Electronic payment technology has driven down cheque payment volume globally by over 13 percent as recently as 2015.
 That followed a previous decline of nearly 11 percent in 2014 with a consistent downward trend during the past 16 years.

 Credit and bank debit cards hold the lead.

 Supplanting paper cheques were debit cards and credit transfers, the leading digital transactional instruments.
 Again, between 2014 and 2015 global non-cash transactions reached $433.1 billion.